But when the people of Israel cried out to the Lord for help, the Lord AGAIN raised up a rescuer to save them.Judges 3:15a

 But during those difficult lean years, I birthed children, thankfully, three healthy, uneventful pregnancies and deliveries.
 Well, “uneventful” might be the wrong word, let’s change that to “no real difficulty”!! 😉

 But He was still training . . .
 Our daughter and son-in-law, unable to have children, reached out to foster children and had a placement of siblings: a 2-year-old sister and her 1-year-old brother.
-Shortly, another 1-year-old boy was placed on adoption and they went through all the hoops to adopt him accompanied by the fervent prayers of many.
-Again, prayers continue at this 19-month marker for the fosters to be given adoption rights.
+Shortly, another 1-year-old boy was placed on adoption and they went through all the hoops to adopt him accompanied by the fervent cries of many.
+Again, “crying out” to God continued at the 19-month marker for the fosters to be given adoption rights, but without an answer.
+Trusting continues.
 So, God never stops training us, but why would we want Him to anyway?
 It’s through the training that we grow in faith and endurance (James 1).

 Day 7 Challenge says: